 - Remove dough from the fridge when it's time.
 Preheat the oven to 425.

-- Prepare a pan by putting 2-3 tbsp of olive oil on the bottom.
+- Prepare a pan by putting 2-3 tablespoon of olive oil on the bottom.
 This will help to create a crispy bottom.
 I used a 10x15 inch cookie sheet with high edges.
 Something similar would also work.

 - Prepare the herb topping.